skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 - Using "ideal engineering days" as a points measure
 - Investing more time and effort in planning to break down to smaller tickets
 - Aiming for ticket sizes of 1-2 points
-- Max ticket size of 5 points, with those tickets representing a lot of uncertainty
+- Max ticket size of 5 points, paying more attention in standups to those larger tickets
 - Paying attention to and reacting to our burndown and cycle times

 Many of the things we tried came from a book I used as reference,